h-ezian/alx-system_engineering-devops/0x00-shell_basics/README.md

-Repository for shell basics commands
-Command for the current repository path
+Repository for shell basics commands pwd -> Command for the current repository path ls -> list directory content cd -> change the current directory to home